 - Link to Task

 This is a short message and link that points to the synchronized sister task.
-Great for quickly opening the synchronized task directly in the other app.
+Great for quickly opening the synchronized task directly in the other tool.

 A description footer where we've mapped the Link to Task, Attachments, and Due Date.

-Apps like Wrike, JIRA and Asana also let you create entirely new fields, such as effort, customer, opportunity size, etc. This is great to adapt these apps to your own workflows, and is even better when you want to sync across apps.
-Since Unito fully supports custom field synchronization, you can expose the full language and workflows of one app into another.
+Tools like Wrike, JIRA and Asana also let you create entirely new fields, such as effort, customer, opportunity size, etc. This is great to adapt these tools to your own workflows, and is even better when you want to sync across tools.
+Since Unito fully supports custom field synchronization, you can expose the full language and workflows of one tool into another.

 A note on JIRA custom fields: For JIRA custom fields specifically, there are a few limitations on what we currently sync.
 For starters, the fields need to be single-valued - that means no array types or multi-select fields for now.
 Additionally, they have to be one of the following types: